The dollar hit an eight-month high against a basket of currencies on Friday.

 The dollar slipped briefly as markets digested minutes of the Federal Reserve's policy meeting, but the morning's gains quickly returned.

-The dollar slid on Wednesday, as a surprise decline in U.S. inflation last month tempered expectations that the Federal Reserve would raise rates.
+The dollar climbed on Tuesday as a rise in U.S. inflation reinforced expectations that the Federal Reserve will raise interest rates next month.

 The dollar rose sharply, as markets were unshaken by the weekend attacks in Paris.

 The dollar moved higher against major currencies on Friday as U.S. consumer sentiment beat forecasts.